Directed by: Francois Simard, Anouk Whissell, Yoann-Karl Whissel || Produced by: Benoit Beaulieu, Anne-Marie Gelinas, Tim Riley, Ant Timpson

 Films fueled by nostalgia for decades past are more common than you’d think; from feature length movies like George Lucas’ American Graffiti (1973) to the Swedish short film, Kung Fury (2015), to most everything Quentin Tarantino has ever made, filmmakers tend to return to the environments of their formative adolescence for inspiration.
 Such movie-making becomes a form of time-travel, a vehicle through which modern viewers can experience how people felt and what movies were popular way back when.
 It’s similar yet different than watching movies made many years ago, which is sort of time-traveling in another sense.

-This brings us to Turbo Kid, one of the finest modern nostalgia-fueled movies around, a feature that has far more heart and soul to it than something like Kung Fury, whose entire creative purpose is limited to, “Hey, remember the ’80’s??!!”
-Don’t get me wrong — TK has plenty of love and affection for the unapolegetically explicit action movies of the Reagan Era, but writer-directors Francois Simard, Anouk Whissell, and Yaon-Karl Whissell acknowledge that the core of any film, nostalgic or not, must respect the basics of screenwriting and character development if it is to succeed.
+This brings us to Turbo Kid (TK), one of the finest modern nostalgia-fueled movies around, a feature that has far more heart and soul to it than something like Kung Fury, whose entire creative purpose is limited to, “Hey, remember the ’80s??!!”
+Don’t get me wrong — TK has plenty of love and affection for the unapologetic, explicit action movies of the Reagan Era, but writer-directors Francois Simard, Anouk Whissell, and Yaon-Karl Whissell acknowledge that the core of any film, nostalgic or not, must respect the basics of screenwriting and character development if it is to succeed.

-Altogether though, TK is a super-fun, super-funny movie that is sure to please both fans of the ’80’s and those who couldn’t care less about the decade.
-It pays homage to the likes of Ozploitation, vintange-Verhoeven, the Power Rangers, and more, yet it maintains a memorable originality all its own.
-Hell, it makes me wanna remember being a kid in the ’80’s, and I wasn’t even born then…
+Altogether though, Turbo Kid is a super-fun, super-funny movie that is sure to please both fans of the 1980s and those who couldn’t care less about the decade.
+It pays homage to the likes of Ozploitation, vintange Verhoeven, the Power Rangers (1993-1996, perhaps some 1990s nostalgia, too?), and more, yet it maintains a memorable originality all its own.
+Hell, it makes me wanna remember being a kid in the 1980s, and I wasn’t even born then…

 SUMMARY & RECOMMENDATION: Turbo Kid’s got real heart, more evident in no other place than its lovable leads.
 Micheal Ironside is a great villain, yet again.
 The film turns its gore-levels to extreme and beyond, combining painful deaths with powerful, funny violence to great effect.
 The synth-soundtrack is awesome.